 The Torah teaches that we are stewards of the earth and that it is our job to preserve and protect it.
 We are also motivated by the knowledge that climate change is a social justice issue, as it disproportionately affects poor, minority, and other vulnerable communities.
 Finally, we are motivated by our responsibility to help repair the world, and, in the case of current and future climate disasters, Tikkun Tevel, to heal the earth.

-The Green Team is chaired by long-time Temple Israel member, Joan Rachlin, and includes congregants Jen Bender, Sharon Bort, Leon Glicksman, Roger Gottlieb, Jill Hahn, Susan Israel, Andrew Klein, David Lowe, Marc Maxwell, Harvey Michaels, Hannah Stern-Pait, Daniel Rabinovitz, and Steve Subrin.
-Clergy and staff members include Cantor Roy Einhorn, Rabbi Matt Soffer, Rabbi Suzie Jacobson, Executive Director, Dan Deutsch, Librarian, Ann Abrams, Director of Administration and Facilities, Julia Pollard, Social Justice Educator Tali Puterman, and Facility Rentals and Reservations Coordinator, Jennifer Cinnante.
+The Green Team is co-chaired by Temple Israel members Joan Rachlin and Jill Hahn, and includes congregants Jen Bender, Sharon Bort, Leon Glicksman, Roger Gottlieb, Susan Israel, Andrew Klein, David Lowe, Marc Maxwell, Harvey Michaels, Hannah Stern-Pait, Daniel Rabinovitz, and Steve Subrin.
+Clergy and staff members include Rabbi Suzie Jacobson, Executive Director Dan Deutsch, Librarian Ann Abrams, Director of Administration and Facilities Julia Pollard, and Assistant Director of Social Justice Engagement Tali Puterman.

 Temple Israel’s Green Team launched The Postcard Project in February to give our community a chance to perform two mitzvot:

 1. The postcards, designed by artist and congregant Deb Putnoi, provide a place where we can let Cantor Einhorn know how much his gifts of music, kindness, and love have meant.